jpwright/arris-cmd/README.md

 How to use:

+First, install dependencies (if you don't already have them) -- `pip install beautifulsoup4 mechanize`

-First, modify login.txt.
+Second, modify login.txt.
 Put your username (usually 'admin') on the first line, and password on the second.

 Then run the script with one of the following options (more to come):